Astor's son, 89, going to New York jail after losing mercy plea

-NEW YORK (Reuters) - The 89-year-old son of late New York socialite Brooke Astor on Monday lost a final plea that because of old age and illness he should avoid prison time for his conviction on charges he cheated his ailing mother before her death.
+NEW YORK, June 17 (Reuters) - The 89-year-old son of late New York socialite Brooke Astor on Monday lost a final plea that because of old age and illness he should avoid prison time for his conviction on charges he cheated his ailing mother before her death.

 Manhattan Supreme Court Justice Kirke Bartley declined the defense request to throw out Anthony Marshall’s 1- to 3-year sentence, noting that a higher court, the state Supreme Court’s Appellate Division, already rejected Marshall’s argument that he should be spared prison because of his age and illness.